k0sproject/k0smotron/docs/capi-controlplane.md

     name: cp-test
 ```

-Next we need to provider the configuration for the actual `K0smotronControlPlane`:
+Next we need to provide the configuration for the actual `K0smotronControlPlane`:

 ```yaml
 apiVersion: controlplane.cluster.x-k8s.io/v1beta1